gottacatchenall/ms_bumblebees/README.md

 ## Metaweb Model Fitting and Validation

 We fit a bunch of models using MLJ.jl.
 Some of them are bagged, some are not bagged.

+We train each model on each possible combination of features.

 AUC-ROC and AUC-PR values below in @fig:prroc